top of page

 alterLife: What the Forest Remembers is a performative installation and live, networked VR environment composed of hand-blown glass terraria embedded with gold as a conductive element.
 Each sculptural form houses living plants native to Finland’s Boreal regions, cultivating contained ecosystems within fragile, transparent membranes.
 These terraria function simultaneously as habitat, instrument, and interface.
 The glass bodies resonate and amplify subtle vibrations, air movement, touch, breath, and the micro-activity of the enclosed plants, while embedded conductive elements act as sensors to register bio-electrical signals.
 When activated by human presence, the sculptures become points of contact through which plant, environment, and body are brought into relation.

+Grounded in queer ecology, the project approaches the boreal forest as a network of entangled, interdependent relations that exceed fixed boundaries between species.
+This framework extends into the design of the installation itself, where participants are invited to connect through touch and shared circuitry, dissolving the separation between bodies and foregrounding collective, multispecies experience.
 Participants engage the forms by wearing or holding them, completing circuits through touch.
 Galvanic skin response, breath, and environmental fluctuations are captured alongside plant bio-activity, producing a shared field of bio-electrical signals across multiple bodies.
 As participants connect with one another, the system shifts from individual interaction to collective co-composition.
 This biological and human data is transmitted in real time into a live, server-based VR environment.
 Within this space, performers and remote participants inhabit an evolving virtual ecosystem whose visual, spatial, and sonic conditions are continuously modulated by these incoming signals.
 The virtual world does not operate independently; it is activated and shaped by the combined presence of plants and participants in the physical installation.
 The installation is conceived as a 360º immersive environment, with terraria suspended overhead yet accessible to the body.
 As engagement intensifies, the space transitions from dispersed interaction to a collectively activated field.

-For our "alterLife" fabulation, we position ourselves as keepers of continuity revisiting a crucial moment in the Earth's history.
+For our "alterLife" fabulation, we position ourselves as Keepers of Continuity revisiting a crucial moment in the Earth's history.
 Our placement begins in the Northern Hemisphere, visiting the Boreal, asking her to recall the time when the human symbionts were held by the Gregorian Calendar, cutting her down, mining her humus, destroying the networks that connected her across Earth.
-Reconnecting with what is known as the Vernal Equinox, we intend to follow a circular path, a Lunar calendar, as a way of guiding our movement and decolonizing ourselves.

-The Terrariums
+The Terraria

 Hand-blown glass terraria embedded with gold as a conductive element.